smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Street trees & plots on North Milton Ave.

-"A 35-foot linden tree in the middle of the block once provided serious cover from the sun, but it died within the last few years."
+“A 35-foot linden tree in the middle of the block once provided serious cover from the sun, but it died within the last few years.”

-"Across the street, another linden, a 25-footer, also appeared dead..."
+“Across the street, another linden, a 25-footer, also appeared dead…”

-"...under a 35-foot linden -- alive, but only in “fair” condition, as scored by the city -- with a broad leaf canopy.
-It was the only tree on the sidewalk to provide any meaningful temperature reduction..."
+“…under a 35-foot linden – alive, but only in “fair” condition, as scored by the city – with a broad leaf canopy.
+It was the only tree on the sidewalk to provide any meaningful temperature reduction…"

 #### Explanation

 All trees and potential tree locations along that stretch of road are referenced below.

 #### Supporting Code